-Locations of off-site sampling and monitoring points have not been finalized.
+Locations of off-site sampling and monitoring points for the utilization wells have not been finalized.
 However, it is currently anticipated that no site access issues will occur.
 If weather makes well access difficult, sampling schedules will be adjusted as necessary to ensure that access and proper sampling may occur.
 The EPA will be notified of any changes to the sampling schedule.